Cook Islands

 Especially on Friday nights, Cook Islands nightlife explodes, involving tourists in traditional dances.

-That’s why most of the accommodation is organised for this reason: there are lots of luxury resorts with private beaches, many even for adults only.
+That’s why most of the accommodation is organised for this reason: there are lots of luxury resorts with private beaches, many even for adults-only.

-I’m not interested in such hotels so I won’t make a list of the various resorts without having seen them.
+I’m not interested in such hotels, so I won’t make a list of the various resorts without having seen them.

 The bungalows are equipped with every comfort: kitchen, fridge, microwave, boiler, coffee and tea, bed covers, seas towels and a fan.

-But most beautiful is the view over the ocean and the 3 motu of the lagoon and in a few steps you enter directly into the water of Muri Lagoon.
+But the view over the ocean and the three motus of the lagoon is the best bit.

-I didn’t come here on an all-inclusive honeymoon, I wasn’t interested in spending my time in an extra-luxury resort with a private beach, buffets at all hours, candlelight dinners, a personal photographer and dancing the night away in a formal dress.
+I wasn’t interested in spending my time in an extra-luxury resort with a private beach, 24-hours all you can eat and drink, candlelight dinners, a personal photographer and dancing the night away in a formal dress.

 The light blue, almost transparent, is the lagoon.